trygve-lie/demos-html5-realtime/README.md

 which will extend IE with WebSockets.

-## Enable Device API's
+## Enable Device APIs
-Different Device API's are fairly new and just starting to occur in browsers.
+Different Device APIs are fairly new and just starting to occur in browsers.
 Some of these demos rely on beta and lab releases so do expect specific browser versions to run some of these demos.
 Please see the description of each demo if any specific browsers or configuration has to be used or performed.